SteveGilham/altcover/README.md

 In the case of a single unit test assembly, then executing AltCover with `/i=<unit test output directory>` to pick up the tests and dependencies, with a strongname replacement `/sn=<my component key>` will usually be sufficient, as framework assemblies without symbols will be ignored.
 The test execution can then happen in the context of the output directory.

-If there are symbol-bearing third-party assemblies (e.g. from NuGet packages such as Mono.Options.Signed as in this project), then those can be excluded with an extra `/s=<identifying substring of third party name>`
+If there are symbol-bearing third-party assemblies (e.g. from NuGet packages such as `Mono.Options.Signed` as in this project), then those can be excluded with an extra `/s=<identifying substring of third party name>`

+### Use Case : Windows Service

+The simplest case involves patching the service under test.
+The service should be installed and working on the test machine, with the symbols co-located with the assemblies of interest.
+Stop the service, run AltCover on the directory containing the service, swap that folder and the one with the AltCover output (ensuring that the coverage file is not moved in this operation and is writeable by the service), then restart the service and begin testing.

+When the test is complete, stop the service, swap the uninstrumented binaries back into place so that service operations won't continue to write to the coverage file, and use the coverage data as desired.

+See the instructions under `Demo/Service` for a worked example

+Alternatively, the binaries could be instrumented as a build step, and included, along with the coverage XML file and the `AltCover.Recorder.g.dll` helper, in an installer.
+The coverage XML file would in that case need to be installed to the exact same file path as it was created in on the build machine.

 ### Other Remarks